johnalison/WorkingPhilosophy/WorkingPhilosophy.md

     2. Constitutional checks and balances Executive branch too much power.
 Nuclear Bombs, 9/11 spying, wars without congress

-    3. Forigen Policy: Ratcheting up tensions with Russia (Reckless) Constant/Continual war on terror.
+    3. Foreign Policy: Ratcheting up tensions with Russia (Reckless) Constant/Continual war on terror.
 US as "world police" citizens dont want it.

     4. US middle class jobs disappearing.
-Middle class is the balast of society.
+Middle class is the ballast of society.
 How to cope when/if foundation shaken/broken?

     >Better to trip with your feet that with your words.
 Better to